-Ashley Larose - Advanced Clinical Resident
+Ashley Larose - Associate Psychotherapist

-Reaching out for help can be difficult—but it’s also courageous, and something to be proud of.
-Whether this is your first time in therapy or you're returning after time away, my goal is to meet you exactly where you are.
-I listen deeply to understand your story, your struggles, and what’s led you to seek support.
-I bring empathy, curiosity, and nonjudgmental compassion to every session.
+Whether it is your first time in therapy or you're returning after time away, my goal is to meet you exactly where you are.
+As your therapist, I will listen to understand your story, your struggles, and what’s led you to seek support.
+I bring empathy and nonjudgmental curiosity to every session.

 I provide compassionate, culturally attuned therapy in New York, offering support for anxiety, depression, trauma, and relationship challenges through individual and couples counseling.
-Using an integrative, strengths-based approach, I draw from cognitive behavioral therapy (CBT), psychodynamic therapy, and solution-focused therapy—always tailoring the work to meet your unique needs.

-Together, we’ll address the concerns that bring you in, while developing practical tools and strategies you can use outside of our sessions.
-With a holistic approach, we help clients find healing and growth in ways that feel authentic and sustainable.
+Using an integrative, strengths-based approach, I draw from cognitive behavioral therapy (CBT), psychodynamic therapy, and solution-focused therapy—always tailoring my approach to meet your needs.
+Together, we’ll address the concerns that bring you in while developing practical tools and strategies you can use outside of our sessions.
+With a holistic approach, we help you find healing and growth in ways that feel authentic and sustainable.

 I know what it’s like when you’re not in a good place mentally—or don’t know how to begin the journey back to yourself.
 That’s what inspired me to become a therapist: to be part of the solution for those seeking clarity, healing, and renewed confidence.
 There’s no greater reward than watching someone feel empowered in their own life again.